bdickason/bdickason.com/posts/take-charge-promotion.md

 ---
 title: Take charge of your promotion
 date: 2021-03-05
-description: Don't sit back and wait for a promotion.
-High quality feedback at a faster rate will increase the likelihood you get promoted.
+description: "Don’t wait to be promoted.
+Seek faster, higher-quality feedback, align with your manager on expectations, and drive the career conversations yourself."
 thumbnail: /static/posts/take-charge-promotion/wyld-stallyns.jpg
-hero: /static/posts/take-charge-promotion/wyld-stallyns.jpg
-heroAlt: Take charge
+thumbnailAlt: Take charge
 layout: layouts/post-blog.njk
 ---